Clean Energy Canada

 - Oversee and contribute to the creation of targeted and engaging communications content that reflects Clean Energy Canada's brand, voice and expertise, and grows our community.

-- Support the Senior Communications Specialist in fielding media requests, pitching op-ed submissions, and building relationships with journalists.
+- Support the Communications Manager in writing and editing various communications materials, fielding media requests, pitching op-ed submissions, and building relationships with journalists.

 - Contribute to maintaining up-to-date contact records in the organization’s CRM system (Batchbook).